qld-gov-au/ckanext-archiver/README.rst

 Archiver works on Celery queues, so when Archiver is notified of a dataset/resource being created or updated, it puts an 'update request' on a queue.
 Celery calls the Archiver 'update task' to do each archival.
 You can start Celery with multiple processes, to archive in parallel.

-You can also trigger an archival using paster on the command-line.
+You can also trigger an archival using 'ckan' on the command-line.

 By default, two queues are used: